Uncharted Waters: Historical background

 In Japan, the term "daikoukai jidai" refers to the Age of Discovery, the period between the 15th century and the 17th century when European explorers sailed the seas to open new alternative ways to Asia when the Ottoman Empire blocked the land routes.

 This period was characterized by the rivalry between Spain and Portugal, the advent of colonization, and general exploration.
 In later games, other countries are also involved.
 Some historical events during the Age of Discovery, like the Treaty of Tordesillas, were mentioned.

-The game series makes many references to the historical background, although much like Pirates!, the more treacherous details of the era are idealized to create an adventurous and exciting mood.
+The game series makes many references to the historical background.
+Much like Pirates!, the more treacherous details of the era are idealized to create an adventurous and exciting mood.

 Titles

 Uncharted Waters

 In the first game of the series, the player assumes the role of Leon Franco, the young, ambitious son of a noble family fallen on hard times in Portugal.
 The goal of the game is to restore the family's former glory and achieve Leon's dreams.
-Only three nations are represented, Portugal, Spain and the Ottoman Empire, although there are many neutral ports around the world that the player can "invest" in and thus make part of Portugal's sphere of influence.
+Only three nations are represented in the game: Portugal, Spain and the Ottoman Empire.
+However, there are many neutral ports around the world that the player can "invest" in and thus make part of Portugal's sphere of influence.
 This, as well as discovering ports and defeating other merchants and pirates in sea battles, increases Leon's fame.
 With increased fame, Leon can complete tasks for the King of Portugal and gain higher titles of nobility.

 The story is set in the early 16th century.
 It was released on the PC-88 in May 1990.
 It was also released on MSX and Nintendo Entertainment System in 1991, and Mega Drive/Genesis and Super NES in 1992; the Super NES version was originally titled Super Daikoukai Jidai in Japan, as with many Super NES ports of Koei games.
 The English versions were also released in respective years.
 The game was ported to PC and Macintosh as well.